Religion and TheologyFind a programme

 |Admissions statement||Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.|

-The majority of graduates from this programme develop careers as academics in higher education while maintaining the capacity to undertake new and innovative research in the field of Religion and Theology at the same time.
+The majority of graduates from this programme develop careers as academics in higher education, while maintaining the capacity to undertake new and innovative research in the field of religion and theology.

 Dr Jonathan Campbell, (Senior Lecturer), Deuteronomy and its reception; origins of the Jewish biblical canon; Second Temple Judaism and the Dead Sea Scrolls; use of holy writ in anti-Zionism and anti-Semitism.